 After a three month trial period, Ed and the growing Over Under crew made the final decision to go fully cashless.

-– We tied us going cashless in with the opening of this new location (in Soho).
+– We tried us going cashless in with the opening of this new location (in Soho).
 And we did a whole week of free coffee to get our name out there.

 – We’re not reinventing the wheel.
-At Over Under Coffee we’re just trying to do what others out there are doing better, Ed Barry summarises, and emphasises how much he values his chef Connie Grossman and the growing team of “Barry-istas”…
+At Over Under Coffee we’re just trying to do what others out there are doing better, Ed Barry summarises,.
+He also emphasises how much he values his chef Connie Grossman and the growing team of “Barry-istas”.

 Over Under Coffee accepts payments with iZettle.
-“It’s just like a plug and play payment system, ready in a couple of minutes and integrating straight into our accounting system”, confirms Ed Barry.
+“It’s just like a plug and play payment system, ready in a couple of minutes and integrating straight into our accounting system”, confirms Ed.